 Marriage is another good example.
 There are things you do and places you go that you wouldn’t have done without being together.
 Raising children, especially, is tedious, difficult, painful and joyous.
 But you stick it through and end up with these wonderful creations.

-She encouraged us to stay with our projects till the moment of transformation, because interesting things happen in boring frameworks.
+She encouraged us to stay with our projects until the moment of transformation, because interesting things happen in boring frameworks.
 Motion plays a critical part: did you do something today toward that goal?
 Then good.
 Was it the best thing?
 Who cares?
 Doesn’t matter, just keep going.

 You work like a farmer toward a whole lot of nothing.
 Then, there’s this moment of fairy dust.
 You’re in flow, where the creativity is going through you, not coming from you.
 The work wants to be made, and it wants to be made through you.
 Have faith.